binkley/homebrewery-files/witch.md

 #### Level 2: Second Sight

-Your insight into others borders on the supernatural.
+_Your insight into others borders on the supernatural._

-{{note
-_Most folk have first sight, and often not even then.
-A Witch has **second** sight to see what is actually there._
-}}

 You gain proficiency in the _Insight_ skill.
 If you are already proficient, you instead gain **expertise**, doubling your proficiency bonus on Insight checks.
 If you already have expertise in Insight, choose another Wisdom skill; you gain proficiency in it, or expertise if you are already proficient.